mimblewimble/grin/doc/switch_commitment.md

     r = r' + hash( v*H + r'*G  ,  r'*J )

-(using the additional third generation point `J` on the curve) then `r` still is perfectly valid as a blinding factor (as it's still randomly distributed) but now we see that the part within the brackets of the hash function (`v*H + r'*G  ,  r'*J`) is an **ElGamal commitment**.
+(using the additional third generation point `J` on the curve) then `r` still is perfectly valid as a blinding factor, as it's still randomly distributed, but now we see that the part within the brackets of the hash function (`v*H + r'*G  ,  r'*J`) is an **ElGamal commitment**.